To book for this event, please use this link

 Moderated by Shahidha Bari

-Please sign up on the ACF website by 4pm on the day of the event.
+Please sign up on our website by 4pm on the day of the event.
 You will receive a link to join Part I of the symposium on Zoom.

 As for Part II: the BBC Radio 3 broadcast, we will move to the ACF website to view it live.